Relative, local and global dimension in complex networks: Results

-To illustrate our definition of relative dimension, we used a line graph (Figure~\ref{fig:geometric}a-b) as a discrete representation of the continuous 1-D interval.
+To illustrate the notion of relative dimension, we used a line graph (Figure~\ref{fig:geometric}a-b) as a discrete representation of the continuous 1-D interval.
 We observe that due to the boundaries, a large fraction of nodes do not have a peak in transient response, however for nodes near the source, where the boundary has no influence, the relative dimension is close to the expected $d=1$.
-It is then natural to define the \emph{local dimension} of the source node by averaging the relative dimension of the nodes displaying a peak before a given time $\tau$ as
+We emphasise that the dimension is not derived from a fit to the data, as is common in measures of fractal dimensions~\cite{csanyi2004fractal,gastner2006spatial,shanker2007defining}, but instead is directly observed at the transient response relative to a source node.